umd-fire-coml/MultiSeg/README.md

 directory name specified above).

 ### 4. Run a demo inference script
+It's very easy to run these notebooks:
+1. In the first few cells, make sure to check that you've downloaded the file dependencies and have in the right location (or change the path in the code).
+2. Then, simply execute each cell in order.
+3. To rerun the inference for difference images, simply rerun the cells in the inference section of each notebook, and a new random image will be chosen.

 #### Instance Segmentation (Matterport implementation of Mask R-CNN)
 Notebook: [Instance Segmentation Notebook](demo_image_seg.ipynb)